woernerm/fluent_anvil_copy/README.md

 options = fluent.format_table(options, ["key"], my_contenxt_var = "my context")
 ```
 The second parameter is a list of keys to translate.
-Fluent-Anvil assume that every key
+Fluent-Anvil assumes that the value of every given key
-given denotes a Fluent message id.
-Other keys will not be touched and returned as-is.
+represents a Fluent message id.
+Other keys and their values will not be touched and returned as-is.
 Context variables can be provided as keyworded arguments or omitted completely.

 ### Bonus Round: Translate your HTML Templates